guoyangzou/DeepKme/README.md

     jupyter notebook

 Open the DeepKme.ipynb in your browser where your jupyter notebook works.
-Then your can run each cell to replicate the paper's work.
+Then your can run each cell to replicate the paper's main works.